hmcts/et-pet-et1/README.md

 Any of the environment variables below can be added if you want to customize from the defaults

 MAINTENANCE_ALLOWED_IPS
-MAINTENANCE_END - If added you will see "You will be able to use the service from " followed by this text
+MAINTENANCE_END - If added you will see "You will be able to use the service from " followed by this text.